jswade/NWM-water-temperature/README.md

 <img src="visualization/figures/figure4/figure4.png" width="60%" height="60%">

-**Figure 4.** Simulated water temperature RMSE at headwater (Mack Creek) and outlet (Lookout Creek) gages for 5,000 Monte Carlo calibration runs of each model configuration (gray).
-Top 50 (1st percentile) runs of each model configuration, ranked by weighted RMSE (weighted headwater (25%) and outlet (75%) RMSE), are highlighted.
+**Figure 4.** Simulated water temperature prediction RMSE (°C) at headwater (Mack Creek) and outlet (Lookout Creek) gages.
+For the calibration (Cal.) of each model configuration, the top 1% of runs, ranked by RMSEw (weighted headwater (25%) and outlet (75%) RMSE), are highlighted as colored points amongst all calibration runs (represented by gray points).
+The validation (Val.) performance of the top 1% of calibrated parameter sets is represented by colored triangles.

 <br/>